andree182/tf-cpu-object-detector/README.md

-This is just a simple tiny code to detect objects in an input video.
+This is just a simple tiny code to detect objects in an input video using TensorFlow Lite.

 It's largerly based on the Frigate code